-With regard to benefits in kind the differences mainly concern the period for which benefit is granted and the share of the costs for which the insured person remains liable.
+With regard to benefits in kind the diffferences mainly concern the period for which benefit is granted and the share of the costs for which the insured person remains liable.

-Only in Italy is a more or less general limit placed upon the period for which benefits are granted (180 days a year), while the period of hospitalization is restricted in Germany, Luxembourg and the Netherlands.
+Only in Italy is a more or less general limit placed upon the period for which benefits are granted (180 days a year), while the period of hospitalization is restricted in Germany and Luxembourg.